Sanjeev Balyan

-Sanjeev Kumar Balyan (born 23 June 1972) is an Indian politician and member of the Bharatiya Janata Party.
+Sanjeev Balyan (born 23 June 1972) is an Indian politician and member of the Bharatiya Janata Party.
 He has been elected to Lok Sabha from the Muzaffarnagar constituency in 2014 and 2019.

 He was appointed as the Minister of State for Agriculture and food processing in the National Democratic Alliance government in May 2014.
 Then, in July 2016, he was moved to be Minister of State for Water Resources, River Development & Ganga Rejuvenation, under Minister Uma Bharti.
 He was moved out of the ministry in September 2017 but he again made a comeback in the ministry when he defeated Ajit Singh in a very close contest in the 2019 elections.
-Close connections in Uttarakhand state called right hand Saurabh Bansal.
 He is appointed as minister of State for Animal Husbandry, Fisheries and Dairying on 30 May 2019.

 He is a veterinarian by qualification and did his Ph.D. in Veterinary Anatomy.

 He comes from Kutbi village in Muzaffarnagar district.

 Early life and education

-He obtained his degrees, including a doctorate in Veterinary Anatomy, from CCS Haryana Agricultural University.
+He obtained his degrees, including a doctorate in Veterinary Anatomy, from Chaudhary Charan Singh Haryana Agricultural University (CCSHAU), Hisar.
 During his education in CCSHAU, he was a student leader and was very active in politics.
 He served in Government of Haryana as an assistant professor and veterinary surgeon.